jakehaugen/pantheon/CLI-STYLE-GUIDE.md

-# Pantheon CLI Style Guide
+# Pantheon Command Line Interface (CLI) Style Guide

 ## Purpose of this Document

-This document contains guidelines to help the Pantheon command-line interface (CLI) remain usable, modular, and extensible as it grows over time.
+This document contains guidelines to help the Pantheon command line interface (CLI) remain usable, modular, and extensible as it grows over time.
 This is a living document and should evolve to better suit end users and those who contribute to Pantheon.

 > **Note:** Although not every pattern shown in this style guide is currently followed in Pantheon, it is our intention to revise and build new functionality with these guidelines in mind.